 As the audience was laughing, Elon Musk did not seem to be laughing.
 When leaders speak, they often just show a mild emotion on their faces, even when telling an emotional story to remain professional.

 We use words like 'I am disappointed,' 'I am thrilled,' 'It's exciting' to express our feelings instead of facial expressions.
 This is just like a singer seldom loses control and cries even she is performing a sad and emotional song.

 However, this does not mean that you should be putting on a blank expression most of the time.
-Depending on the occasion and event, you can smile more to look authentic and calm because this is when you'd be seen as too tense, inappropriate, and impolite when you don't.
+Depending on the occasion and event, you can smile more to look authentic and calm because this is when you would be seen as too tense, inappropriate, and impolite when you don't.

 This is President Xi when Prince William asked him if he wanted to test drive an Aston Martin.